Status: Optional add-on · In internal testing · Beta shortly

 Data protection compliance is not about creating a record once — it is about evidence that the record lives.
 The module logs every change to the record, every DPIA revision, every DPA renewal, every data subject request, every incident.
 On a supervisory authority inspection, the system delivers full evidence at the press of a button — no last-minute Excel reconstruction.

-Need DPMS functions today?
+Want DPMS in the beta?
 If you depend on any of the modules described above, let us know.
-We'll add your requirements to the module planning and get back to you once the module is available.
+We'll add you to the beta and get back to you once the module is enabled for you.